PEOs Allow Business Owners to Offer Comprehensive Employee Benefits at Affordable Rates

 Short and Long-Term Disability

 PEOs are designed to combine employee benefits programs with payroll services, human resources and workers’ comp insurance to offer a “one-stop shop.”
-Working with a PEO allows employers to offer group health insurance and other great benefits affordably, save time and money, attract and retain top talent and remain compliant.
+Working with a Professional Employer Organization to offer PEO group health insurance allows employers to provide great benefits affordably, save time and money, attract and retain top talent and remain compliant.
 Because PEOs spread costs across a larger pool of employees, businesses can more affordably offer employees group health insurance and other employee benefits.

 Broad Array of PEO Group Health Insurance Options

 A PEO typically works with multiple insurance carriers to offer a broad array of health care options that include dependent coverage.
-An example of a PEO master health insurance plan includes the following:
+An example of a PEO group health insurance plan includes the following.

 - Access to a large number of doctors and hospitals